Chapter 1: Who Are Gog and Magog? (38:1-2)

 Verse 8 After many days you will be visited.
 In the latter years you will come into the land of those brought back from the sword and gathered from many people on the mountains of Israel, which had long been desolate; they were brought out of the nations, and now all of them dwell safely.

 “After many days. . . in the latter years.”
-In case there’s any doubt, phrases like these make it clear that the fulfillment of these words is a long way off and pinpoint it to the End Time stage of history.
+In case there’s any doubt, phrases like these make it clear that the fulfillment of these words is a long way off and pinpoint it to the End of the Age era of history.

 “You will be visited.”
 Presumably, this means just what it says: the Lord is going to “visit” this person Gog, the Antichrist.
 To get an idea of what that means, we can look at what happened in ancient times when the children of Israel were serving as slaves in bondage under the Egyptian Pharaoh, a sort of Antichrist-type figure in those days.
 Near the end of the children of Israel’s 400-year sojourn, the Lord paid a “visit” to Pharaoh, in the form of His prophets Moses and Aaron.
 Through them he was given choices to yield to or go against God’s will.
 It seems most of the time Pharaoh went against what the two prophets were saying.